-After months of brainstorming and tests, we had a method that would work.
-Through a combination of digital projection, a mic'd tap shoe, and some convincing sound design, I had created a technique that actually fooled a lot of audience members into thinking we had, in fact, used real water.
+After months of brainstorming and tests, we had a method that we thought would work.
+Through a combination of digital projection, mic'd tap shoes, and some convincing sound design, I had created a technique that actually fooled a lot of audience members into thinking we had, in fact, used real water.

-Don Lockwood (played by Jacob Squire) during the iconic number, Singin' In The Rain.
+Don Lockwood (played by Jacob Squire) singin' in the rain!
+The Playmill Theatre, 2016.

 Our method of projected rain was a popular topic amongst TripAdvisor reviews and local magazines.

-We hung two projectors in the theatre and pointed them to the ground.
-After lining them up in QLab, I projected a 4x4 colored grid on the ground and recorded our Don Lockwood performing his choreography.
+I hung two projectors in the theatre and pointed them to the ground.
+After lining them up in QLab, I projected a 4x4 colored grid on the ground and recorded our actor portraying Don Lockwood performing his choreography.
 Then I imported the footage into After Effects and began to map out the animation of raindrops and splashes to match his choreography.

 I knew that figuring out an approach to using title cards would help the audience believe they were watching a silent film.
 I had the idea of using two placards, each angled so a different section of the audience can see them.
 The next thing I needed was a way to make every technical element work together.

-Continuing with the theme of live performances versus pre recorded videos, the scene involving Lina Lamont’s voice being dubbed over was performed live.
-This is an example of one of those times where you just don’t quite know if an effect will work.
+Continuing with the theme of live performances versus pre-recorded videos, the scene involving Lina Lamont’s voice being dubbed over was performed live.
+This is an example of one of those times when you just don’t quite know if an effect will work.
 Thankfully, once we put our actress playing Lina Lamont in front of the effect, it all came together perfectly.
 Take a look.

 The opening sequence of the show called for a large crowd with dozens of unique reactions straight from the red carpet.
 With such a specific vision, we knew the three actors we were able to place on stage as a “crowd” wasn’t going to cut it.
-I sat all the actors together in a single section and we went reaction to reaction in the script.
+I sat all the actors together in a single section and we went from reaction to reaction in the script.
 I recorded each reaction in different mic positions to help complete the effect.
-When compiled together, the opening sequence contained 23 individual cues in a seamless two minutes.
+When compiled together, the opening sequence contained 23 individual cues (with many steps inside each cue) in a seamless two minutes.